Read our 2019 Report Card for Banks.

-Each dot in the chart below is a member of the House of Representatives.
-The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).
-Banks is shown as a purple triangle. (analysis methodology)
+Banks is shown as a purple triangle ▲ in our ideology-leadership chart below.
+Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 Jim Banks sits on the following committees:

-Banks was the primary sponsor of 1 bill that was enacted:
+Banks was the primary sponsor of 3 bills that were enacted:

 Banks sponsors bills primarily in these issue areas:

 Some of Banks’s most recently sponsored bills include...

 - H.Res.
 907: Expressing the sense of the House of Representatives that the Government of the ...

 - H.R.
 6073: To amend title 38, United States Code, to ensure that the Secretary of ...

 - H.R.
 5890: To amend title 38, United States Code, to reorganize the Chaplain Service of ...

 - H.R.
 5661: To prohibit the sharing of United States intelligence with countries that permit operation ...